Mitigating the Effects of Non-Identifiability on Inference for Bayesian Neural Networks with Latent Variables: Experiments

-\textbf{Learned models perform better when generative model assumptions are satisfied.} On all 1-dimensional data sets, Figure \ref{fig:1d-qualitative} shows a qualitative comparison of the posterior predictive distributions of BNN+LV trained with $\text{NCAI}_\lambda$ compared with benchmarks.
-We see that, as expected, BNNs underestimate the posterior predictive uncertainty, whereas BNN+LV with mean-field BBB improves upon the BNN in terms of log-likelihood by expanding posterior predictive uncertainty nearly symmetrically about the predictive mean.
-The predictive distribution obtained by BNN+LV trained with NCAI, however, is able to capture the asymmetry of the observed heteroscedasticity.
+\paragraph{Learned posterior predictives perform better when generative model assumptions are satisfied.} On all 1-dimensional data-sets, Figure \ref{fig:1d-qualitative} shows a qualitative comparison of the posterior predictive distributions of BNN+LV trained with $\text{NCAI}_\lambda$ compared with benchmarks.
+We see that, as expected, BNNs underestimate the posterior predictive uncertainty, whereas BNN+LV with mean-field VI improves upon the BNN in terms of log-likelihood by expanding posterior predictive uncertainty nearly symmetrically about the predictive mean.
+The predictive distribution obtained by BNN+LV trained with NCAI, however, captures the asymmetry of the observed heteroscedasticity.
 Furthermore, its predictive mean better captures the overall trend and its predictive uncertainty is better-calibrated.

-Across all synthetic and real data sets (apart from Energy Efficiency), when modeling assumptions are satisfied (i.e. when NCAI is used), the learned models have higher average log-likelihood (Tables \ref{table:synth_gen_ll}, \ref{table:real_gen_ll} for synthetic and real, respectively).
+Across all synthetic and real data-sets (apart from Energy Efficiency), when modeling assumptions are satisfied (i.e. when NCAI is used), the learned posterior predictives have higher average log-likelihood (Tables \ref{table:synth_gen_ll}, \ref{table:real_gen_ll} for synthetic and real, respectively).
 On Energy Efficiency, the BNN performs best in terms of test log-likelihood, but drastically underestimates the uncertainty in the data; specifically, the $95\%$-PICP and MPIW show that BNN has a small predictive interval width that only covers about $80\%$ of the data, whereas NCAI overs about $94\%$ of the data (see Table \ref{res:ee} details).
-This is because the BNN, when properly trained, is able to capture the trends in the data but tends to underestimate the variance (log likelihood and calibration)---this tendency is especially apparent in the presence of heteroscedastic noise.
+This is because the BNN, when properly trained, is able to capture the trends in the data but tends to underestimate the variance (log-likelihood and calibration)---this tendency is especially apparent in the presence of heteroscedastic noise.